Discover the benefits of open research in social sciences and humanities

 I tend to think of open research as a set of practices and principles that increase the impact of research.
 Open research is widening access to, making connections between, and encouraging the re-use of multiple parts of the research cycle.
 For social sciences and humanities, open research practices offer a way to move the conversation beyond open access business models.
 [These practices] explore the value of sharing and re-using research for greater impact and engagement.

-Why is it important to make open research in social sciences and humanities accessible in this continually evolving digital era?
+Why is it important to make open research in SSH accessible as technology evolves?

 That’s a really interesting question.
 I might just take a moment to unpack it.
 Digital tools in the open research workflow [are] certainly being encouraged as a way to blend the digital with the accessible (see the OSF’s useful guidelines on this).
 But there are behavioural, even analogue, facets of open research that are crucial to the development of open research: humans.
 As the research cycle is opened up, research communities and providers [must] collaborate to maintain high ethical standards within a constantly evolving digital landscape.
 For me, that means focusing on open values.
 For example, accountability, collaboration, peer review, and trust to ensure that open [research] combined with digital is good for the people who are producing and consuming that knowledge.